JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick_start_cheatsheet_and_links.md

     * you can put a number before most commands to repeat them X many times.
 * press `p` to paste after the current line
 * press `P` to pase before the current line
-* to delete from the cursor to the end of the line hit `d$`
+* to delete from the cursor to the end of the line hit `d$`, for example, or any other movement key (wbhjkl...)
-* to delete from the cursor to the beginning of the line hit `d0`
 * in command mode to search for `apple` type `/apple` and hit enter
     * to look for the next occurance hit `n`
 * in command mode to find and replace all occurances in a line type `:s/original/replacement/g`